docker/docs/docker-cloud/infrastructure/byoh.md

 `docker` binary that is bundled with `dockercloud-agent`.
 The installation script also tries to install the kernel headers required for `AUFS` support.

 > **Note**: If you remove, upgrade, or install over the version of Docker Engine bundled with the Docker Cloud Agent, your nodes may not maintain a connection with Docker Cloud correctly.
-You will have to reinstall a compatible Engine version (currently version 1.11.2-cs5).
+You must reinstall a compatible Engine version (currently version 1.11.2-cs5).
 Contact Docker Support for more information.

 * If you were already using the `AUFS` storage driver before installing `dockercloud-agent`, your existing containers and images appear automatically once installation finishes.
-* If you were using `devicemapper` or any other storage driver, and the `AUFS` driver installs successfully you will not be able to use your existing containers and images.
+* If you were using `devicemapper` or any other storage driver, and the `AUFS` driver installs successfully you can't use your existing containers and images.
 You can check if the installation succeeded by running `docker info | grep Storage`.